tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 settings" tab, or

 ``clipper associate #2 toModel #1``

+**(IMPORTANT NOTE: rigid-body fitting of the model into the map must be done BEFORE running "clipper associate".)**

 This should change your view of the model and map from something like this: